How to Teach a Dog to Stay

 There are three possible ways for a STAY to end

-3. You release the dog
+3. You release your dog

 You’ll need to plan your training carefully to ensure the first of these three never happens.
-If your dog gets up from the stay without permission and enjoys the experience, he’ll probably try to do so again.
-I’ll explain how to avoid this in the training instructions.

 Should you teach your dog a Sit-Stay or a Down-Stay?